esha2625/35LFinalProject/README.md

 Now, you will be able to see and use the Bruinfessions app.
 Feel free to create an account/log in with a @ucla.edu email address, and have fun posting and writing confessions!

+Bruinfessions would like to give a shoutout to https://www.free-css.com/free-css-templates/page261/spicyo as we used their css template.

 ## Available Scripts from React

 In the project directory, you can run: